edgelesssys/contrast/docs/docs/architecture/overview.md

   The runtime is based on Kata Containers and the Confidential Containers (CoCo) project.

 - **Runtime policies**:
-  strictly control Host-to-CVM communication on worker nodes and ensure that only approved workloads are allowed to start inside CVMs.
+  Strictly control host-to-CVM communication on worker nodes and ensure that only approved workloads are allowed to start inside CVMs.

 - **Contrast Coordinator**:
   The Contrast Coordinator is an additional service deployed to the cluster.